Blaze autumn leaves illumine things I know

 But none more poignant than of passing time;

-That every thing the living earth bestows
+For all the things the living earth bestows

-Enjoys at best a closely measured prime.
+Enjoys at best a brief and measured prime.

 Much longer than the span of leaf or flower,